Kids Helping Kids

 This tried and true classic takes a small amount of

 advertising and a sweet tooth.
 Students pay to send their messages to friends.
-Delivery times may vary.

-We mean that in the best way possible.
 Did you know that in Seattle, thousands of people gathered to participate in the world’s largest snowball fight while raising tens of thousands of dollars for charity.
 They even broke a world record for the largest snowball fight.

 Charge admission and sell refreshments for a concert or battle of the bands featuring your school’s students.